sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Number-Theory.rst

-A good way to use Sage in this context is to allow students to experiment with pencil and paper first, then use Sage to see whether patterns they discover hold true before one attempts to prove them.
+A good way to use Sage in this context is to allow students to experiment with pencil and paper first, then use Sage to see whether patterns they discover hold true before attempting to prove them.

 ::